grafbase/mongodb-data-api/README.md

 file.
 When the service is running (the default address is http:/127.0.0.1:3000), you can start sending requests to it.

+## Docker

+The repository contains an example docker-compose file for using the API together with a local MongoDB.

 ### Find One

 [Official documentation](https://www.mongodb.com/docs/atlas/app-services/data-api/openapi/#operation/findOne)